 Technology makes it possible to extend this already well used practice to your professional services.

-The facilitator sets up the patient for testing at their location.
+A trained facilitator sets up the patient for testing at their remote location.

-The audiologist connects to the testing equipment via the internet and performs the testing, analysis and interpretation in real-time from their location.
-Video is used to consult with the patient and to give recommendations or suggest management.
+The audiologist connects to the testing equipment on the patient's end via the internet and performs the testing, analysis and interpretation in real-time from their location.
+Patient consultation is through an online video platform.

 While providing greater reach for the audiologist, this is still time consuming and requires the audiologists undivided attention.
 It is not the most effective use of time but is a good start.

 A trained facilitator visits the patient, sets them up for testing and then assesses the patient’s hearing using automated testing protocols.
 The data is then sent on to the audiologist for analysis and interpretation.
 The audiologist can then consult with the patient over the phone or via video conferencing to make recommendations.

 Here, the audiologists time spent is spent on interpretation and recommendation rather than data capture.
 Multiple facilitators could be in the field testing patients and gathering data for a single audiologist to process.
 Placing equipment in doctors rooms, clinics or hospitals for medical professionals to perform testing is also a viable option.

 This is the combination of both synchronous and asynchronous methods.
 For example; should a screening test fail, the audiologist would then log in and take over testing manually for more granular control of the test and further diagnosis.

 Task shifting is an efficient use of the medical professionals time, it makes good business sense and can go a long way to making hearing healthcare accessible to the millions who need it.